Organic certification: Australian approved certifying organisations

 There are 2567 certified organic businesses reported in Australia in 2014.
 They include 1707 primary producers, 719 processors and manufacturers, 141 wholesalers and retailers plus other operators.

 Australia does not have a national logo or seal to identify which products are certified organic, instead the logos of the individual certifying organisations are used.

 China

 In China, the organic certification is administered by a government agency named Certification and Accreditation Administration of the People's Republic of China (CNCA).
 While the implementation of certification works, including site checking, lab test on soil, water, product qualities are performed by the China Quality Certification Center (CQC) which is an agency of Administration of Quality Supervision, Inspection and Quarantine (AQSIQ).The organic certification procedures in china are performed according to China Organic Standard GB/T 19630.1-4—2011 which was issued in year 2011.
 This standard has governed standard procedure for Organic certification process performed by CQC, including application, inspection, lab test procedures, certification decision and post certification administration.
 The certificate issued by CQC are valid for one year.

 There are two logos that are currently used by the CQC for labeling products with Organic Certification, these are the Organic Logo and CQC Logo.
-No conversion to organic Logo now.

-There were more than 19000 valid certificates and 66 organic certification bodies until 2018 in China.